Current home sales

 - the weakest homebuyer demographics in decades;

-- failed savings for a down payment as high rents squeeze potential first-time homebuyers out of saving, and personal income since 2016 has risen at a pace slightly above the rate of consumer inflation during the period;
+- failed savings for a down payment as high rents squeeze potential first-time homebuyers from saving, even though personal income since 2016 has risen at a pace slightly above the rate of consumer inflation during the period;

-- buyer borrowing power no longer enlarging the funds they can borrow as interest rates inevitably rise, reducing funding for purchase-assist financing and dampening property prices;
+- buyer borrowing power no longer enlarging the funds they can borrow as interest rates have trended higher since 2013, the pandemic period an exception, reducing funding for purchase-assist financing and dampening property prices;

-- the public’s increasingly anti-business and pessimistic attitude about American economics, wealth inequality and national politics no matter the outcomes; and
+- the public’s increasingly anti-business and pessimistic attitude about American economics, wealth inequality and national politics no matter election outcomes; and

 The competitive broker